mrled/wintriallab/readme.markdown

 1. Change directory to one of the packer builder directories, e.g. `cd packer/wintriallab-win10-32`
 2. Examine the `variables` section of the packerfile, especially `boxname`, `version`, and `catalog_root_url`
-3. Run packer for whatever hypervisor you are using, and optionally supplying an override value for some variables, e.g. `packer -only=virtualbox-iso -var catalog_root_url=$HOME/Vagrant -var version=0.0.1`
+3. Run packer for whatever hypervisor you are using, and optionally supplying an override value for some variables, e.g. `packer build -only=virtualbox-iso -var catalog_root_url=$HOME/Vagrant -var version=0.0.1`
 4. When this finishes, your `catalog_root_url` will have a file name `<BOXNAME>.json`.
 You can use a `file://` URL to that catalog as the value for `box_url` in a `Vagrantfile`, and Vagrant will notice when you publish new versions of the box.
 (See [Caryatid](https://github.com/mrled/caryatid)'s documentation for more information.)

 There are some Vagrant boxes in the `vagrant` directory.
 They are intended as examples and are not guaranteed to work or remain stable over time.